timothySanfordII/Enterprise-Network-Security-Project/README.md

 # Enterprise-Network-Security-Project

-This project simulates an enterprise network security environment using OPNsense, Ubuntu, Windows, Kali Linux, and Elastic Monitoring.
+This project simulates an enterprise network security environment using OPNsense, Windows, Kali Linux, Squid Web Proxy, and Zenarmor.

 ### This project demonstrates: